domandlj/Accumulator-Machine-Agda/README.md

-# Semantic Preservation of a Compiler from arithmetic expressions to accumulator machine.
+# Semantic Preservation of a Compiler from Arithmetic Expressions to Accumulator Machine.

+This is a proof of semantic preservation of a compiler of arithmetic expressions to a register machine as the one in
+"Correctness of a compiler for arithmetic expressions" (McCarthy and Painter 1967).
+The formalization is in Agda.
+The proof is not as in the paper but just using pattern matching, induction and equational reasoning.

 ## I. Artihmetic expressions (source language).
+The source language is just natural number arithemtic expressions with additon.

 ### AST
 ```Agda
 Var = ℕ